 The cause of transient global amnesia is not known, but migraines seem to be associated in many cases.
 We found a single report of metoprolol use for treatment of recurrent TGA in a man with a history of migraine.
-Further study is needed to assess the efficacy of this treatment.

 Last updated: 2/3/2016

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please

 Tsai MY1, Tsai MH, Yang SC, Tseng YL, Chuang YC.
 Transient global amnesia-like episode due to mistaken intake of zolpidem: drug safety concern in the elderly.
 J Patient Saf.
 2009 Mar; 5(1):32-4. http://www.ncbi.nlm.nih.gov/pubmed19920437.